PetmeetlyPetmeetly

 12

-How long do Persians live?
+How long do Persian cats live?

 About 13.5 years on the largest veterinary dataset.
 Kidney disease is the leading recorded cause of death, which is why breeding from DNA-clear, health-screened parents matters so much.